 I am an Associate Professor of Rhetoric and Communications at The University of Winnipeg, where I teach courses on Communication Theory, Popular Culture, Critical Theories of Discourse and Ideology, and Critical Studies of Social Media.
 I also teach Cultural Theory in the MA program in Cultural Studies, and supervise Directed Readings and Special Studies courses on cultural/critical theory, media and communication theory, and film and popular culture, social media, videogames, and cyberpunk culture.

 I am a Faculty Researcher affiliated with the Centre for Research in Cultural Studies (CRiCS) at The University of Winnipeg.
-I also serve as an Advisory Board member of CRiCS.
 I am an Editorial Board member for the journals Rethinking Marxism and TOPIA: Canadian Journal of Cultural Studies.

 I am currently working on a project funded by a SSHRC Insight Development Grant called “The Hysterical Sublime: A Critical Study of the Aesthetics, Rhetorics, and Ethics of New Materialist and Posthumanist Critical Theory.”
 Through a critical response to New Materialist and Posthumanist critical theory, this project aims to develop a renewed conception of dialectical humanism.

-My book, Algorithmic Desire: Toward a New Structuralist Theory of Social Media, is forthcoming from Northwestern University Press (March 15th, 2021).
-The book uses the concept of social media as a metaphor for interpreting the dominant ideology and consciousness of contemporary neoliberal capitalism.
+My most recent book, Algorithmic Desire: Toward a New Structuralist Theory of Social Media (Northwestern UP 2021), uses the concept of social media as a metaphor for interpreting the dominant ideology and consciousness of contemporary neoliberal capitalism.

 My previous books include Postmodern Theory and Blade Runner (Bloomsbury 2017) and The Symbolic, The Sublime, and Slavoj Žižek’s Theory of Film (Palgrave 2012).
 I am also the co-editor of Žižek and Media Studies: A Reader (Palgrave Macmillan 2014).